igtampe/RotateHelper/README.md

 # RotateHelper
 A Program designed to aid the preparation and execution of all the clone commands required to rotate an object in Minecraft.
+Included in this project is ErrorWindow.java and TempDetails.java which show the error popups with details, which may be of general interest.
+A lot of RotateHelper re-uses code from MirrorHelper.
+All that's essentially changed is the ```math``` and the visuals.
+Enjoy!